-If equalization is enabled on one or more devices capable of equalization charging, only those devices perform an equalize cycle after absorption.
-Other devices transition to float (if three-stage charging is selected) or transition to AC pass-through (if two-stage charging is selected).
+If equalization is enabled on one or both units capable of equalization charging, only those units perform an equalize cycle after absorption.
+The other unit transitions to float (if three-stage charging is selected) or transitions to AC pass-through (if two-stage charging is selected).